SJ0nes/SeriousCandidates/README.md

 ### How to calculate Kinetic Energy

-As mentioned before in the tutorial, the QuanTum function does all the work for you all we need to do is simply plug in values.
-We've seen the basics of how it works for wave speed but now let's see a proper example of how to effectively use QuanTum.
+As mentioned before in the tutorial, the QuanTom function does all the work for you all we need to do is simply plug in values.
+We've seen the basics of how it works for wave speed but now let's see a proper example of how to effectively use QuanTom.

 The equation for Kinetic Energy: